 - How Accident Claims UK Can Help You?

-In this guide to making an allergy compensation claim, we will look in detail at claiming compensation for an allergic reaction to gluten, or being ill as a result of unknowingly consuming gluten products, when you suffer from a gluten intolerance or coeliacs disease.
+In this guide to making an allergy compensation claim, we will look in detail at claiming compensation for an allergic reaction to gluten, such as a gluten allergy rash or being ill as a result of unknowingly consuming gluten products, when you suffer from a gluten intolerance or coeliacs disease.

-Remember, if you have been made ill because of a reaction to eating gluten, which was the fault of a food producer or provider, you could be owed gluten allergy compensation.
+Remember, if you have been made ill because of a reaction to eating gluten, and suffered a gluten allergy rash or other symptoms which was the fault of a food producer or provider, you could be owed gluten allergy compensation.
 Call Accident Claims UK to speak to one of our providers and we will make sure that you are provided with an excellent personal injury solicitor who can win you the compensation you deserve.

 In this guide we are focusing on three different medical conditions, gluten allergies, gluten intolerances and coeliacs disease.
 All three are forms of food hypersensitivity.
 They are often mistaken for each other and these terms are casually used interchangeably within casual conversation by lay people, but they are actually three distinct medical conditions.